Caroline Kennedy says US needs to engage more in the Pacific

 Kennedy, the daughter of the late President John F. Kennedy, was ambassador to Japan during the Obama administration.

-The Pacific holds great personal significance, she said, “since my father served in the Pacific and was rescued by two Solomon Islanders and an Australian coast watcher.”
+The Pacific holds great personal significance, she said, “since my father served in the Pacific (during World War II) and was rescued by two Solomon Islanders and an Australian coast watcher.”

 “My family legacy is something I’m really proud of, and I try to live up to,” she told reporters.
 “I think the fact that it means something to people around the world makes me really proud and want to be worthy of it and do what I can to continue the values that my father lived by.”